-The entire utility is contained in the self-extracting installer file, wc32mchip_pic.exe.
-Executing this file will install the CANKing software described in Chapter 3.
-"Getting Started with the CANKing Software", and the predefined templates covered in Chapter 4.
-"Using the CANKing Templates".
+The entire utility is contained in the self-extracting installer file wc32mchip_pic.exe.
+Executing this file will install the CANKing software described in Chapter 3 "Getting Started with the CANKing Software" and the predefined templates covered in Chapter 4 "Using the CANKing Templates".

-PICDEM CAN-LIN 2 Firmware
+PICDEM CAN-LIN 3 Firmware

-The firmware for the Demonstration Board's microcontrollers is located in the Firmware folder.
-The device-specific files are located in the subfolders, CAN node (for PIC18F4680 devices) and LIN node (for PIC16C432).
-In addition to the HEX files for device programming, assembler and C language source files are provided for creating custom projects.
+The firmware for the Demonstration Board's microcontrollers are located in the Firmware folder.
+The device specific files are located in the subfolders: CANNode (for PIC18F6X8X/8X8X devices) and LINNode (for PIC18F1320).
+In addition to the hex files for device programming, assembler and C language source files are provided for creating custom projects.

-All necessary project, header and linker files are also included, so that users with MPLAB[®] IDE may begin to create custom projects immediately.
+All necessary project, header and linker files are also included so that users with MPLAB IDE may begin to create custom projects immediately.

-Note: The MPLAB Integrated Development Environment software is not included with the PICDEM CAN-LIN 2 Kit.
-Users who do not have MPLAB IDE may download it without charge from the Microchip web site (www.microchip.com).
+Note: The MPLAB Integrated Development software is not included with the PICDEM CAN-LIN 3 Kit.
+Users who do not have MPLAB software may download it without charge from the Microchip web site (www.microchip.com).

-Support Files for Microchip PIC Microcontrollers with CAN
+Support Files for Microchip PICmicro Microcontrollers with CAN